 Ignoring Regional Materials and Finishes

 Another mistake is choosing materials that feel out of place in Folsom’s landscape and architectural style.
-Using overly glossy surfaces, synthetic finishes, or generic hardware can diminish regional authenticity and make a space feel disconnected from its surroundings.
+Fake materials and too much gloss look out of place.
 The American Society of Interior Designers emphasizes the importance of sourcing locally inspired materials like reclaimed wood, natural stone, and textured plaster.
-When these are overlooked, interiors risk feeling generic or cheap.
-For example, replacing traditional stucco exteriors with standard vinyl siding or selecting shiny laminates over matte finishes can undermine regional character.
-To avoid this, focus on authentic finishes that reflect the region’s natural beauty and craftsmanship, helping your home blend seamlessly into its environment and boosting its long-term value.
+When ignored, interiors feel generic.
+Swapping stucco for vinyl siding or using shiny laminates doesn't suit the area's character.
+Use finishes that match the area's natural vibe and craft.
+It helps with home integration and adds value.

 Poor Indoor-Outdoor Connection